andrew/ultimate-awesome/README.md

 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.
 - [Awesome-Partial-Graph-Machine-Learning](https://github.com/WxTu/Awesome-Partial-Graph-Machine-Learning) - A curated list for awesome partial graph machine learning resources.
-- [awesome-docker](https://github.com/xiaomingx/awesome-docker) - 🐳 A curated list of Docker resources and projects.
 - [awesome-ai-engineering-reads](https://github.com/aipengineer/awesome-ai-engineering-reads) - Essential reads for every AI engineer interested in building AI apps.
 - [awesome-eosio](https://github.com/DanailMinchev/awesome-eosio) - :sunglasses: A curated list of awesome EOSIO resources for users and developers.
 - [awesome-helium](https://github.com/dansku/awesome-helium) - Awesome list related to the helium ecosystem.